Mafeje affair: Support and counter-protest

 The sit-in lasted for nine days, with participation from approximately 600 students, despite intimidation and counter-protests.
 These intimidations were in the form of smoke bombs, a false bomb threat, shots being fired at the doors, Afrikaans students from Stellenbosch University (fifty kilometres away) being sent to beat the students at the sit-in, and Prime Minister John Vorster calling the protest leaders and threatening them.
 Intimidation did not result in casualties but scared away potential supporters.
-Students at other universities, including the University of Natal and the University of Witwatersrand, voted for full support of UCT student action and staged demonstrations in solidarity.
-On 19 August Vorster successfully intervened against the University of Witwatersrand's sympathy march.
-The next day Afrikaans students from Pretoria University forcibly shaved the heads of Witwatersrand students.
+Counter-protesters flattened the tyres of many student-owned cars, and the photos of some of the protesters were passed around to create targets for the counter-protesters.